BIOL30000 Level 3 Tutorials

 |0||Career planning for Final Year students: what, when and how to do this thing called a ‘career’?||Your Academic Tutor will set deadlines for tutorial assignments|

 Table 1.
 Semester 5 Suggested Tutorial Schedule.
-Teaching Week 1 begins September 27th, 2021.
+Teaching Week 1 begins Monday September 26th, 2022.
 Your Tutor or Programme Director may provide an alternative schedule at their discretion.
-Tutorials will normally not be scheduled in a week with a major deadline such as the Literature Review in week 10.
 Your tutor will specify deadlines for tutorial assignments.
+Please see the ‘Plenary Sessions’ area on the BIOL30000 Blackboard site for a full description of Level 3 plenary sessions, including ILOs and details of which session to attend.

 Semester 6 Tutorial Schedule